zaidalhuda/ai-in-teaching/README.md

 - **UNESCO**: Guidance for Generative AI in Education and Research (2023)
 - **U.S. Department of Education**: AI and the Future of Teaching and Learning (2023)
 - **ISTE**: Artificial Intelligence in Education (2024)
+- **China Ministry of Education**: Guidelines for AI in Education (2023)

 ### Key Research
 - Wei, J., et al. (2022).
 "Chain-of-Thought Prompting Elicits Reasoning in Large Language Models"
 - Holmes, W., et al. (2023).
 "The Ethics of Artificial Intelligence in Education"
 - Yin Hong Cheah, et al. (2025).
-"Integrating generative artificial intelligence in K-12 education: Examining teachers’ preparedness, practices, and barriers."
+"Integrating generative artificial intelligence in K-12 education: Examining teachers' preparedness, practices, and barriers."
+- Li, S., et al. (2024).
+"AI-Assisted Language Learning in Chinese Educational Contexts"

+### Chinese AI and Education Resources
+- **DeepSeek Research**: Technical papers on AI reasoning and education applications
+- **Alibaba Cloud Education**: Qwen educational implementation guides
+- **Moonshot AI**: Kimi long-context processing for educational materials
+- **Chinese AI Education Alliance**: Best practices for AI integration in Chinese schools

 ---

 *Remember: AI is a powerful teaching tool, but human judgment, creativity, and relationship-building remain at the heart of great education.
-Use AI to enhance your teaching, not replace your professional expertise.*
+Use AI to enhance your teaching, not replace your professional expertise.
+In the Chinese educational context, AI should support both academic excellence in English and cultural identity development.*